acarrab/acarrab.github.io/Content/about.md

 Year long project with goal of improving existing techniques for hypothesis generation by extracting relevant information from research papers.

-I am working with big data (1.7 million Medical Research Articles from [PubMed Central](https://www.ncbi.nlm.nih.gov/pmc/))
+I am working with big data (about 100gb in textual data or 1.7 million Medical Research Articles from [PubMed Central](https://www.ncbi.nlm.nih.gov/pmc/))

 ### Software engineering intern at [Blackbaud](https://www.blackbaud.com/)